codeaudit/SayKitSDK/Tour/01-overview.md

 ## Conversation Management

-SayKit exists to enable developers to create applications where interacting with the user interace is as natual as having a conversation.
-Fittingly, at the base of the SayKit SDK you'll find an agent called the *Conversation Manager*.
+SayKit exists to enable developers to create applications where the user interaction is as natual as having a conversation.
+Fittingly, the at the base of this conversational UI you'll find an agent called the *Conversation Manager*.

 The `SAYConversationManager` is the keystone of the SayKit framework.
 Each SayKit app has a default *manager* ready and waiting, accessibile as a class-level property: